valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 - 2nd Person POV:
 - Your POV:
 - Description of x:
+- Uncomfortably detailed description of X:
 - X described by Y:
+- X's feelings about Y:
+- X's best/worst feature is:
 - Do mode >examine/inspect X
 - Current scene as described by [author]/[writing style]
 - [character]'s secrets: